Paul Slovic: Major theories

-Important publications
+Publications

-"Perception of Risk Posed by Extreme Events" - In this publication Slovic discusses what research says about people's perceived risk when associated with extreme events.
+In "Perception of Risk Posed by Extreme Events", Slovic discusses what research says about people's perceived risk when associated with extreme events.
 The way people think action should take place is based on their perceptions.
 These perceptions can vary from people's status, background, education, biology, etc. The different perceptions decide how risky a choice of action is in extreme events over another.
 Risk perceptions are connected between emotions and reason, which creates rational behavior.
 Slovic explains what risk actually is.
 He says it is a hazard, probability, it has consequences, and threat.
 Since it has so many subjective meanings tied to it, it often causes communication failure.
 Risk perceptions are studied in three major ways: axiomatic measurement paradigm, socio-cultural paradigm, and psychometric paradigm.
 The axiomatic measurement looks at how people view consequences of a risky choice and how it might impact their lives.
 The Socio-cultural looks at the “effect of group and culture level variable on risk perception”.
 Psychometric paradigm looks at how people react emotionally to a risky situation that “affects judgments of the riskiness of physical, environmental and material risk”.

 When public officials overreact to a new/unknown danger it is likely because they overestimate its true danger or for reassurance for the public.